 And, you have to get used to queuing – as in queuing a lot!

 I once (back in 2014) waited for two hours to get inside one of the state-owned ETCSA internet cafes.
-And, another other time 1.5 hour to get to withdraw money at the Casa de Cambio (CADECA).
+And, another time 1.5 hours to get to withdraw money at the Casa de Cambio (CADECA).
 And then, just as I got inside the electricity of the whole block went off…

 Leading to the last point…

 #10 Get used to electricity shot downs

 Apart from if you are not staying in the all-inclusive resort (which the Cuban state has been so smart to supply good with electricity), anywhere around the island sudden and without reason electricity cuts are the norm.

 It has become even more frequent now due to the political crisis in Venezuela and the “little” oil-issue Cuba has with Venezuela.
 Beforehand, Venezuela and Cuba were good amigos and exchanged Cuban doctors for Venezuelan oil.
 That went quiet well…

-Until… Venezuela entered a political and economic crisis, and cut the exchange with Cuba.
+Until… Venezuela entered a political and economic crisis and cut the exchange with Cuba.
 No more free oil to Cuba!
-It has taken hard on Cuba, especially cutting down supply of oil and complicating the transportation possibilities of many Cubans.
+It has taken hard on Cuba, especially cutting down the supply of oil and complicating the transportation possibilities of many Cubans.